 - Severe personality changes

-As brain cells further decline, people in the seventh stage find it difficult to participate in basic daily activities in any capacity.
-All tasks will require round-the-clock assistance.
-People in stage seven are increasingly vulnerable to pneumonia and other infections.
+As brain cells further decline, people in the late stage find it difficult to participate in basic daily activities in any capacity – all tasks require round-the-clock assistance.
+People in stage seven are increasingly vulnerable to pneumonia and other infections and the possibility of eventual hospice care.

-StoneCreek of Copperfield is a new senior living community in northwest Houston, near Cypress, offering independent living, assisted living, and memory care.
+The last two stages of Alzheimer’s are increasingly challenging.
+With dementia progressing, memory deteriorates severely, and loved ones need to consider difficult decisions concerning care.
+StoneCreek of Copperfield is a senior living community in northwest Houston near Cypress offering independent living, assisted living, and memory care.

 Residents with Alzheimer’s and dementia find meaning and a chance to live in the moment in The Cottage.
-Our secure and calming area for memory care is a resource for family members who struggle to support a loved one.
+Our calming area for memory care is a resource for family members struggling to support a loved one – our dementia care team encourages independence and provides compassionate care through ongoing training.

 Contact Comforting Dementia Care in Houston, Texas